 Throughout the next 15 years, the company would acquire additional radio stations in Albany, Philadelphia, and across Long Island.
 As it expanded, so too did its interest in the music industry.
 From 1999 to 2004, TMO owned and operated The Vanderbilt music and event facility, and a radio syndication company that broadcast the WDRE frequency to several radio stations nationwide.

 (2002 – 2017)

 Cell phones and social media hadn’t yet taken over—people still read newspapers and listened to the radio.
 All was right and well in the world.

-In 2004, the Morey Organization divested the radio division.
+In 2004, The Morey Organization divested the radio division.
 By then, all that was left was the Long Island Press.
-Over the next several years, the Press would go on to win hundreds of awards and become the conscience of Long Island.
-The Long Island Press team was fearless and relentless.
-We questioned authority, challenged conventional wisdom and spoke truth to power.
+Throughout the next several years, the Press would win hundreds of awards and become the conscience of Long Island and the region.
+The Press team was fearless and relentless.
+We questioned authority, challenged conventional wisdom, and spoke truth to power.

 (2011 – Ongoing)

 Content Is King & Queen

 We had the privilege of publishing the Long Island Press for 15 years.
 What began as an alternative weekly in print eventually grew to an online news source welcoming more than 2 million unique readers per year.
 During our tenure, we earned more than 400 local, regional, and national awards, and employed a staff of veteran writers routinely regarded as the finest on Long Island and the region.

 With the sea change in advertising and publishing ushered in by the internet and free online content, the world shifted from information scarcity to ubiquity—and we recognized we had to foresight, incredible talent, and drive to adapt, and excel, along with it.